IOCCC image by Matt Zucker

 See the mkiocccentry repo for the mkiocccentry(1) tool and below for more details.

 If mkiocccentry encounters an error the program will exit and the xz compressed tarball will not be formed.
 For instance, if chkentry(1) (see below) fails to validate the .auth.json or .info.json JSON files that mkiocccentry(1) creates, it is an error and possibly a bug that you should report as a bug at the mkiocccentry issues page.
 PLEASE run the bug_report.sh script to help us out here!
-See the FAQ on “report mkiocccentry bugs”.
+See the FAQ on “reporting mkiocccentry bugs”.

 However, just because there are errors does not mean it is a bug in the code.
 It might be an issue with your submission.
 Thus if you report an error as a bug it might not be something that will be fixed as there might not be anything wrong.